npanium/vercel-block-nonce-minigame/backend/README.md

-# Bug Hunt Game Backend
+# Block-Nonce (Mini Game) Backend

-A Node.js backend service for the Bug Hunt game, handling game state management, proof verification integration, and real-time game updates using Socket.IO.
+A Node.js backend service for the Block-Nonce game, handling game state management, proof verification integration, and real-time game updates using Socket.IO.

 ## Table of Contents